iegomez/mosquitto-go-auth/README.md

 BenchmarkRedisHierarchyAcl-4       	   	 20000	     			83835 ns/op
 ```

-### Using with loraserver
+### Using with LoRa Server

-Check [LORASERVER.md](LORASERVER.md) for an experience report from Rogerio Cassares on building, debugging, configuring and using the plugin with the loraserver stack.
+See the official [MQTT authentication & authorization guide](https://www.loraserver.io/guides/mqtt-authentication/) for isntructions on using the plugin with the LoRa Server project.

-Thanks Rogerio!
+### Docker

+See the [docker](docker/README.md) dir for an example image.

 ### License